 I was born with an intense love for the written word and literature.
 While I had always dreamed of completing novels, short stories, and writing material for the world that was both entertaining and educational, little did I know that my love for words would lead me to gaining a love for editing.
 There’s a sweet satisfaction to having the opportunity to read the work of others – regardless of what type of material and subject – and being able to work alongside others to better their writing while also gaining knowledge of subjects I never thought would interest me.
 I enjoy my work and look forward to every material of writing I receive.

 Photography is much more than a hobby to me.
 It’s another form of breathing.
-After experimenting for years with several cameras, I now own a beautiful Canon DSLR that has traveled with me all over California, neighboring states, overseas, and most recently to New York.
+After experimenting for years with several cameras, I now own a beautiful Canon DSLR that has traveled with me all over California, the United States, and overseas.
 Having been born and raised in San Diego, my favorite type of photography is natural light photography, capturing beautiful moments all over America’s Finest City and the world.